kuhn-ruess/cmdbsyncer/docs/ansible/cmk_agents.md

 # Known Problems

 ## Distributed Bakery not supported yet in API
 The Checkmk API currently can't reflect a Distributed Setup.
 Therefore Ansible fails to Download Agents from a remote site.
-As Workarround you can set an Apache Reverseproxy Rule, to Forward only the Bakery API Requests to the Main Site
+As Workarround you can set an Apache Reverseproxy Rule, to Forward only the Bakery API Requests to the Main Site.

 ```
 SSLProxyEngine On